Shedding light on dark matter spikes through refractive neutrino masses

 However, the modeling of DM spikes remains highly uncertain.
 The inner kiloparsec of the Milky Way is dominated by baryons, making it difficult to disentangle their influence on the DM profile.
 Stellar heating, feedback processes, and past merger events can soften or even partially erase spikes, while DM self-annihilation imposes an upper limit on achievable central densities.
 Moreover, assumptions about whether Sgr~A$^\star$ has remained stationary at the GC and the precise stellar distribution nearby further complicate predictions.
 As a result, while DM spikes are theoretically well motivated, their actual structure and density remain open questions that must be probed observationally.

-One possible way of probing such DM spikes is through a time delay induced due to neutrino propagation through a spike.
+One possible way of probing such DM spikes is through the time delay induced on neutrinos propagating through them.
 To describe this scenario, we assume a symmetric DM distribution and neglect annihilation processes.
 The spiked DM density profile is parameterized by the piecewise function~\cite{Balaji:2023hmy}: